Machine Learning and LHC Event Generation: Introduction

 \section{Introduction}

 The defining goal of particle physics is to understand the fundamental nature of elementary particles and their interactions.
 The outcome of a particle physics measurement is expressed in terms of a quantum field theory Lagrangian and its parameters.
 The great experimental strength of collider-based particle physics is the availability of a huge amount of data and measurements in combination with a well-controlled environment.
 The theoretical and experimental poles are linked through precision simulations, starting from the Standard Model or a hypothetical Lagrangian, generating particle-level events, and eventually simulating the detector.
 The simulation chain realized by the standard LHC event generators~\cite{Sjostrand:2014zea,Sherpa:2019gpd,Alwall:2014hca,Bellm:2015jjp,Kilian:2007gr} and illustrated in Fig.~\ref{fig:simchain}, should be based on first-principles physics rather than empiric modeling.
 For these simulations precision and speed are essentially two sides of the same medal.
-Adding modern machine learning to the numerics toolbox will help provide the simulations needed for the LHC Run~3 and HL-LHC~\cite{Butter:2020tvl}, as well as future energy frontier machines.
+A detailed discussion of these traditional methods can be found in a parallel review, Ref.~\cite{Campbell:2022qmc}.
+Adding modern machine learning to the numerics toolbox has the potential to provide the simulations needed for the LHC Run~3 and HL-LHC~\cite{Butter:2020tvl}, as well as future energy frontier machines.

 From a fundamental physics perspective there exist three distinctly different kinds of measurements at the LHC.
 First, basic and purely experimental measurements should be as independent of theory considerations and first-principle simulations as possible, to avoid expiration dates.
 Their problem is that they provide no information about fundamental physics.
 These basic measurements benefit from modern machine learning for instance in understanding the data and calibrating the detectors.
 A second class of measurements is supplemented with a fundamental theory interpretation framework.
 Examples are well-defined inclusive production rates, like fiducial or total cross sections.
 They can be compared to predictions from perturbative quantum field theory.
 When we expect to find agreement with the Standard Model, modern machine learning can help us in using these measurements to extract parton densities or improve our Monte Carlo simulations.
 A third kind of measurement reflects our goal to further our understanding of fundamental physics by comparing data to predictions from perturbative or non-perturbative quantum field theory.
 We assume that interesting physics signals hide in specific kinematic regions.
 Here, we can search for deviations between the Standard Model predictions and experimental results, measure Standard Model parameters or higher-dimensional Wilson coefficients, and aim for anomalies and eventually a proper discovery.
 Such measurements of all possible features in the vast phase space of LHC collisions require precision simulations, specifically theory-based event generators.
 We will show how all of these aspects benefit significantly from the application of modern machine learning methods.